chrsi/NfcPwaGateway/README.md

-# PwaGateway
+# NFC PWA Gateway
-A simple Gateway for opening Progressive Web Applications on Android Devices
+A simple Gateway for opening Progressive Web Applications on Android Devices using a NFC tag.

-To launch a PWA from the browser a link from a different domain is required.
+When scanning a URL on a NFC tag, it will be opened in the browser.
+It is currently not possible to launch a PWA using this method.
+As a workaround a page from a different origin has to be opened and redirect to the PWA.

-With this gateway application hosted under https://chrsi.github.io/PwaGateway you can simply open any PWA except the ones hosted on github.
+With this gateway application hosted under https://chrsi.github.io/PwaGateway you can simply open any PWA (except the ones hosted on github) using a NFC tag.

 # Documentation
 ## PWA Location